Observational constraints on 3-forms dark energy: Conclusions

 In conclusion, the 3-form field shows strong promise in the cosmological setting.
 From the theory point of view, it has rich dynamics, including the existence of LSBR.
-From the observation point of view, the 3-form field is statistically preferable over a cosmological constant, without inducing any instability on the perturbation.
+From the observation point of view, the 3-form field is statisticallymildly preferable over a cosmological constant, without inducing any instability on the perturbation via rapid increase of dark energy density.
 It therefore may serve as a candidate solution to the Hubble tension problem.